-- (35) (International hubs) Metropolitan areas in the Baltic Sea Region also play a role in a wider international context, being hubs of innovation, services, business development, education, culture and connectivity.
+- (International hubs) Metropolitan areas in the Baltic Sea Region also play a role in a wider international context, being hubs of innovation, services, business development, education, culture and connectivity.
 Some of them are international hubs themselves.
 Others cooperate to position themselves internationally, as e.g. the cross-border functional areas of Øresundregion or Helsinki-Tallinn, or the functional region of Tricity (Sopot, Gdansk, Gdynia).
-In the international context, the metropolitan areas - or cooperations thereof - of the Baltic Sea Region have different profiles as regards thematic focus or geographical orientation. - (36) (Profile) Some of them are leaders in fields such as green and blue technology and economy, sustainable innovation, carbon neutrality, digitalisation, artificial intelligence, banking, ship building, nanotechnology or steel production.
+In the international context, the metropolitan areas - or cooperations thereof - of the Baltic Sea Region have different profiles as regards thematic focus or geographical orientation. - (Profile) Some of them are leaders in fields such as green and blue technology and economy, sustainable innovation, carbon neutrality, digitalisation, artificial intelligence, banking, ship building, nanotechnology or steel production.
 Some host international headquarters and others host global leading research or innovation centres.
 Others are international gateways to specific parts of the world.
 This may include profiles targeting particular parts of the world. - (37) (Peri-urban) Metropolitan areas in the Baltic Sea Region are also important centres for their vicinity.
 They are prosperous centres of development, progress and resilience.
 As such they host functions which are relevant for a wider territory.
 This may include labour market, services of general interest, social, cultural, creative and entrepreneurial milieus.
 They are frontrunners in developing sustainable solutions for improving their citizens' wellbeing, e.g., following the New European Bauhaus wave and initiating energy saving renovations in buildings.
-They are leading the way towards a green society and economy, exploring more sustainable solutions, changing lifestyles, moral economies towards a moral and not only economic lens, carbon neutral technologies, circular economy, digitalisation and artificial intelligence.
-They are a mosaic of diverse cultures, making the pearls - the hearts of vibrant communities and innovative ideas, supporting further social integration. - (38) (Metropolitan responsibility) Increasing social and cultural inequalities between metropolitan and non-metropolitan areas called for new forms of collaboration and more responsibility to be taken by metropolitan areas to minimize the divides.
-New forms of cooperation, governance and spatial planning within urban areas and their vicinities (incl. suburb areas as well as hinterland rural areas) are developed and tested taking into account wider functional geographies.
-This ensures, that prosperity is shared, divides between places are reduced and there is a balanced development beyond the metropolitan areas.
+They are leading the way towards a green society and economy, exploring more sustainable solutions, changing lifestyles, moral economies towards a social and not only economic lens, carbon neutral technologies, circular economy, digitalisation and artificial intelligence.
+They are a mosaic of diverse cultures, making the Pearls - the hearts of vibrant communities and innovative ideas, supporting further social integration. - (Metropolitan responsibility) Increasing social and cultural inequalities between metropolitan and nonmetropolitan areas called for new forms of collaboration and more responsibility to be taken by metropolitan areas to minimize the divides.
+New forms of cooperation, governance and spatial planning within urban areas and their vicinities (including suburb areas as well as hinterland rural areas) are developed and tested